 How to Uninstall Apps on Mac

 Why?
-Because leaving them only half uninstalled will fill up gigabytes of space on your Mac’s hard drive with useless clutter.
+Because it leaves behind app parts and pieces.
+And leaving software only half uninstalled will fill up gigabytes of space on your Mac’s hard drive with useless clutter.
 And sure you could find a better use for that space.
 That’s why, until Apple decides to make the right choice and develop a better way to completely uninstall apps on Mac, we’ve prepared some efficient tips and tricks to help you uninstall apps manually and keep the performance of your Mac at its peak, day in and day out.

 A complete guide to uninstall software on Mac